eidsvold/1Z0-819-notes/README.md

 * An interface field is a constant, meaning it cannot be changed in an implementation class (ref. _final_ by default).
 * A method in an interface is abstract by default, hence we don't need to add the _abstract_ keyword.
 However, it's still valid if we do.
 * A field defined within a subtype can hide fields of the same name in supertypes, but a field defined in a supertype cannot hide other fields in other supertypes.
-* The _ArrayList_ _remove_ method removes the **first occurrence** of the specified element.
+* The _List_ _remove_ method removes the **first occurrence** of the specified element.
-* The _ArrayList_ _addAll_ method appends all of the elements in the specified colllection to the end of the list, in the order they are returned by the specified collection's iterator.
+* The _List_ _addAll_ method appends all of the elements in the specified colllection to the end of the list, in the order they are returned by the specified collection's iterator.
 If the method takes a first argument integer, all elements are inserted into the list at the specified position.
-*
+* The _List_ _subList_ method returns a view of the portion of the original list, starting at the index specified by the first parameter (inclusive) and ending at the index specified by the second parameter (exclusive).
+The method does **not modify** the original list.

 ### 11. Handling Exceptions